Skip to main content

 3. Hormonal balance.
 Many women experience menstrual migraine tied to estrogen drops.
 We use hormone optimization to smooth those transitions.

 4. Targeted therapeutics.
-From magnesium and B2 to CGRP receptor antagonists like Nurtec, we build a kit tailored to your specific attack profile.
+From magnesium and B2 to CGRP receptor antagonists like Nurtec, we build a kit matched to your specific attack profile.

 When Should I Go to the ER for a Headache?